 Co-funded 70% up to $20,000

 MRA grant supports Singapore SMEs in international expansion.
-It covers activities like
+It covers the following activities:

 - Overseas market set-up